rmaacario/rmaacario/README.md

 ### Hi there! 👋💻

-I'm Rafael Macário, a computational linguist based in São Paulo who is passionate about fusing linguistics and technology.
+I'm Rafael, a computational linguist based in São Paulo who is passionate about fusing linguistics and technology.

 Here are a few things about me: